Kennebec River: Discovery by Europeans

-In 1605, French explorer Samuel de Champlain navigated the coast of what is now Maine, charting the land and rivers of what was then called New France, L'Acadie, including the Kennebec as far upriver as present-day Bath, as well as the St. Croix, and Penobscot rivers.
-In the 1600s the Abenaki village of Norridgewock was located along the Kennebec.
+In 1605, Samuel de Champlain, a French explorer, navigated the coast of what is now Maine, charting the land and rivers of what was then called New France, L'Acadie, including the Kennebec as far upriver as present-day Bath, as well as the St. Croix and Penobscot rivers.
+In the 1600s, the Abenaki village of Norridgewock was located along the Kennebec.